Dipsingh/dipsingh.github.io/_posts/2023-07-29-Exploring-Fairness.md

 So, the question that arises now is: how does this dynamic threshold algorithm actually work?
 In many cases, these details may not be publicly disclosed and may be protected by Non-Disclosure Agreements (NDA).
-However, for our purposes, we will primarily refer to the research presented in ["Dynamic Queue Length Thresholds for Shared-Memory Packet Switches"](https://dl.acm.org/doi/pdf/10.1109/90.664262) which
+However, for our purposes, we will primarily refer to the work published in ["Dynamic Queue Length Thresholds for Shared-Memory Packet Switches"](https://dl.acm.org/doi/pdf/10.1109/90.664262) which
 I believe is the most commonly deployed algorithm.
 Once we understand this then it becomes easier to explore how other implementation approaches tackle similar challenges and enables us to ask the right questions.